Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Methods

-To sum up, this process begins with a frozen LLaMA as the starting point and refines it by optimizing the four smaller learnable matrices, achieving fundamental image captioning ability and enhancing the mutual understanding between images and language.
+To sum up, this process begins with a frozen LLaMA as the starting point and refines it by optimizing the four smaller learnable matrices, enhancing the mutual understanding between images and language, efficiently transforming language-only LLaMA into a visual-language model.